New Millennium. New Latin Approach.

 Introductory Latin Adopted at All Levels

-Thousands of students are already learning first- and second-year Latin with LNM
+Thousands of students are already learning first-, second-, and third-year Latin with LNM

 at the junior high, high school, and university levels, as well as at home.

 - Fusion of learning through the integration of grammar and reading methods